khast3x/khast3x.github.io/_posts/2018-02-10-kisspwn-release.md

 # The module is pushed to pypi so you can just do:
 $ pip3 install kisspwn
 ```

-I used the [python cookiecutter tool](https://github.com/ionelmc/cookiecutter-pylibrary) to generate the boilerplate, I might make a post about it.

 Here is a demo of a simple usage with the python interpreter, making a query with `test@example.com` as the target.